eybisi/klarabot/README.md

 # klarabot
-Telegram Bot to use [KLaRa](https://github.com/KasperskyLab/klara) remotely
+Telegram Bot to use [KLaRa](https://github.com/KasperskyLab/klara) remotely.
+If you use another ip, change 127.0.0.1 in [klara.py](klara.py)

 # Setup